Horocycle flows on abelian covers of surfaces of negative curvature: Setting and results

-\end{bigthm} An important difference with \Cref{thm:main_result} is the absence of the oscillating factor in \Cref{thm:main_result_2} above.
+\end{bigthm} The term $\varpi(\sigma,x)$ is the Margulis length of the arc $\gamma_{x,\sigma}$, see \Cref{prop:Margulis}.
+An important difference with \Cref{thm:main_result} is the absence of the oscillating factor in \Cref{thm:main_result_2} above.
 As it will be clear in \Cref{sec:horocycle_integrals}, the presence of the term $\Phi_T$ involving the Frobenius function in \Cref{thm:main_result} is due to the varying position of the renormalized orbit segment in the cover.
 On the contrary, for expanding horocycles, the renormalized segment does not move in space, and hence the asymptotics do not oscillate.
 A somehow similar phenomenon happens in the case of non-compact, finite volume hyperbolic surfaces, see \cite{FlFo} and references therein. \\

-Finally, as an outgrowth of our methods, we are also able to prove a power deviation estimate for the horocycle ergodic averages on compact surfaces of negative curvature.
+Finally, as an outgrowth of our methods, we are also able to prove a power deviation estimate for the horocycle ergodic averages on negatively curved compact surfaces.
 The case of hyperbolic surfaces is due to Burger \cite{Bur}, and has been later refined by several authors \cite{FlFo, BuFo, Str, Rav}.
 The case of variable curvature has been studied by Adam and Baladi \cite{AdBa} under some additional assumptions on the curvature of the surface.
 Unlike \cite[Corollary 4.9]{AdBa}, we do not require any pinching condition on the curvature, making our result completely general.
 The proof of the following theorem is given in Section \ref{sec:proofC}, which provides also more precise information on $a\in (0,1)$ given in \eqref{eq:deviation} in terms of the topological entropy $h_{\topp}$.